 Mountain is the essential inner core, the stability, the stillness of heart that is found in rest and peaceful contentment.
 This is the attribute that builds endurance.
 However, without the balance of the lake, the inaccessible security that is a defensive fortress against a changing and unstable world can become a prison of stone.
 True peaceful, stillness of heart is not achieved by locking out the transient, bustling world, but is achieved in spite of it.
 Like the hub, the centre of a swirling storm, the mountain offers security and stability.

 Lake is the innocent openness of fluid interaction.
 When the mind is quiet, clear and calm like a lake without a breath of wind, one can reflect the sky, the infinite depth of the heavens.
 When a breeze or a shower ripples the surface it is beautiful because it is still reflecting highlights of eternity.
-However without the security of the mountains, the lake has no secure boundaries and will run away into the water meadow, the difference between deep joyful lightness of heart and shallow frivolousness is the boundaries and silliness of the the mountains.
+However without the security of the mountains, the lake has no secure boundaries and will run away into the water meadow, the difference between deep joyful lightness of heart and shallow frivolousness is the boundaries and stillness of the mountains.